 Isn’t it absolutely simple?
 We handle all the complexities for you whether it is network conditions, reconnecting, reduandancy, latency, buffering and even user interface - mesibo SDK and backend takes care of everything for you.

 A more elaborate real-life scenario below in which Alice and Bob registers which your backend, each gets real-time access token from mesibo and start communication in real-time.

-The power of mesibo is to make it extremely trivial to send and receive arbitrary real-time messages by using well thought-of design patterns.
+The power of mesibo is to make it extremely trivial to send and receive arbitrary real-time messages by using well-thought-of design patterns.
 In short,

 - To send a message, invoke one of the messaging APIs.
 You can specify the destination (a user or a group), type of message, expiry if any, and your message.
-That’s about it! mesibo will send message and also inform you about the status of messages sent in real-time.
+That’s about it! mesibo will send a message and also inform you about the status of messages sent in real-time.

 - To receive messages, implement mesibo listeners (delegates in iOS). mesibo will inform you whenever you receive any messages or calls.